Author: Lem Chuck Moth

 There are evidences that Nguyen Nhac used the Cham court of Vijaya and the Cham regalia to crown himself as Tien Vong (TSON: Tay Son relations with Non-Vietname Ethnic Group: The Tay-son and the Chams).

 The appropriation of Vijaya as his capital, as well as Nhac' s seizure of the Cham imperial regalia at some point at the mid-1780, both suggest that the Tay-son leader was more inclined to use the Chams more than to serve their interest.

 Living with the Cham communities for many generations, the Chams must to know the three brothers quite well.
 It is doubtfully that Nguyen Nhac could fool the Cham court without being a Cham himself.

 Dispite this the Cham prince whose regalia was seized by the rebel leader became an important political ally of the Tay-son

-The support from the Young Cham's heir proved further that Nguyen Nhac was not just a Cham citizen but a Cham royalty, recognized by the whole Cham communities of the region.
+The support from the Young Cham' s heir proved further that Nguyen Nhac was not just a Cham citizen but a Cham royalty that was recognized by the whole Cham communities of the region.

-Nguyen Hue sent his nephew Nguyen-quang-hien to present andress and a tribute to the court of Peking.
+Nguyen Hue sent his nephew Nguyen-quang-hien to present a tribute and a clarification to the court of Peking.